Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Discussion and Future Work

 \section{Discussion and Future Work}

-In this paper we have developed a new method for constructing confidence intervals for the OLS estimator under heteroskedasticity.
-We have also provided several fundamental theoretical results.
-In particular, we have shown that the estimator is well-defined and well-conditioned for certain random design models.
+In this paper, we have provided several fundamental theoretical results for the Hadamard estimator, which can be used to construct confidence intervals for the OLS estimator of coefficients in a linear model under heteroskedasticity.
+We showed that the Hadamard estimator is well-defined and well-conditioned for certain random design models.
 There are several important directions for future research.
-A few came up during our investigations.
+Can one develop similar results for nonlinear models?
 Is it possible to establish the non-negativity of the Hadamard estimator, possibly with some regularization?
 Is it possible to show approximate coverage results for our $t$-confidence intervals based on the degrees of freedom correction as given in \eqref{eq:d_formula}?
 Such results have been obtained in the low-dimensional case by \cite{kauermann2001note}, for instance.
 However, establishing such results in high dimensions seems to require different techniques.

 Beyond our current investigations, an important direction is the development of tests for heteroskedasticity.
 White's original paper proposed such a test based on comparing his covariance estimator to the usual one under homoskedasticity.
-There are many other well-known proposals \citep{dette1998testing, azzalini1993use, cook1983diagnostics, breusch1979simple, wang2017empirical}.
-Perhaps most closely related to our work, \cite{li2015testing} have proposed tests for heteroskedasticity with good properties in low and high dimensional settings.
+There are many other well-known proposals \citep{dette1998testing, azzalini1993use, cook1983diagnostics, breusch1979simple, wang2018empirical}.
+Perhaps most closely related to our work, \cite{li2019testing} have proposed tests for heteroskedasticity with good properties in low and high dimensional settings.
 Their tests rely on computing measures of variability of the estimated residuals, including the ratio of the arithmetic and geometric means, as well as the coefficient of variation.
 Their works and follow-ups such as \cite{bai2016homoscedasticity, bai2017central} show central limit theorems for these test statistics.
 They also show an improved empirical power compared to some classical tests for heteroskedasticity.
 It would be of interest to see if our covariance matrix estimator could be used to develop new tests for heteroskedasticity.

 An important extension of the heteroskedastic model is the clustered observations model. \cite{liang1986longitudinal} proposed estimating equations for such longitudinal/clustered data.
 They allowed arbitrarily correlated observations for any fixed individual (i.e., within each cluster), and proposed a consistent covariance estimator in the low-dimensional setting.
 Can one extend our ideas to the clustered case?